unitedstates/federal_spending/README.md

 This is a WIP codebase dedicated to downloading, cleaning and normalizing government spending data.
 Much of the USASpending code is adapted from github.com/sunlightlabs/datacommons.

-Shield your eyes as we blast shadowy government contracts and other data with UV rays.
 This data importer currently imports the following datasets:

 - [x] USASpending.gov - Contracts
 - [x] USASpending.gov - Grants